mkskitka/Comp20/StatusReport1.md

 Emily- research what is the best database to use Julia- fixing up google map. researching facebook login technique and is looking for a database of grocery stores/api that we can use on our find food page

+#Comments by Ming
+* " looking for a database of grocery stores/api that we can use on our find food page" --let me know if you can find one.
+I believe another team is looking for one.